Ovalle3/Ovalle3/README.md

-My name is Henry Ovalle and I'm studying Comtuter Science at Lehman College.
+My name is Henry Ovalle and I'm studying Computer Science at Lehman College.

-I'm keen on learning different algorithms and models I can use to analyze data and make predictions.
+I'm keen on learning different algorithms in order to better structure and analyze data.

 I can be contacted at Henry.o2232@gmail.com